 - Water usage

-This data, coupled with the onsite visit, will allow our program partner to identify opportunities for efficiency improvements in your operations.
+This data, coupled with the on-site facility audit, will allow Resource Innovations to identify opportunities for efficiency improvements in your operations.

-- Step 4: Guided audit & report development
+- Step 4: Guided assessment & report development

-After conducting an audit of your cultivation operation’s resource usage, our technical partner will deliver a summary report of your facility.
-This report will detail current performance metrics of your facility, recommended efficiency measures along with projected resource usage and cost savings.
+After conducting a technical energy assessment, Resource Innovations will deliver a summary report about your facility.
+This report will detail current performance metrics of your facility, recommended efficiency measures, and projected resource usage and cost saving potential.

 - Step 5: Review financing options

-Alongside your audit report, our technical partner will help you assess available financing options to pay for the implementation of identified efficiency measures.
+Alongside your assessment report, Resource Innovations will help you assess available financing options to pay for the implementation of efficiency measures.

-The Colorado Energy Office has partnered with the lenders to provide low cost financing for eligible projects.
-Other project financing mechanisms such as C-PACE and utility rebates will be assessed as well.
+The Colorado Energy Office has partnered with Colorado Clean Energy Fund to provide low-cost financing for eligible projects.
+Other project financing options such as C-PACE, equipment manufacturer financing and utility rebates may also be available.

 - Step 6: Apply for funding